cminyard/linux-ipmi-driver-test/README.md

 # Running

+After that, compile with:

+    gcc -o ipmi_driver_test -g -Wall ipmi_driver_test.c -lgensio -lgensioosh \
+	-l OpenIPMI -l gensio_openipmi_oshandler

+Then run it:

+    ./ipmi_driver_test

+Note that the test will power on and off the VM.

+To list all the tests, do:

+    ./ipmi_driver_test -l

+And to run an individual test, do:

+    ./ipmi_driver_test <testnum>

+Note that if a test fails, the program stops but does not shut the VM down or change anything.

 # Handy commands

 Command to remove all modules:

     rmmod `lsmod | tail -n +2 | awk '{ print $1 }'`

+Command to close device 0 on the VM:

     echo "Close 0 0" | gensiot -i 'stdio(self)' 'tcp,localhost,2000'